massalabs/station/INSTALLATION.md

 1. Download the latest version of **MassaStation** installer for Debian Linux from [here](https://github.com/test/projectX/releases/latest/download/project-installer_Linux_amd64.deb).
 2. Open your file manager and navigate to the location where the `.deb` package is saved.
 3. Right-click on the `.deb` package and choose "Open with Software Install" or a similar option.
-4. The package manager will launch and display the **MassaStation** installation page.
+4. The package manager will launch and display **MassaStation** installation page.
 5. Review the package information and dependencies, if any, and click on the "Install" button.
 6. If prompted, enter your administrator password to authorize the installation.
 7. The installation will commence, and you will see a progress bar indicating the status.